eisenhardtj/cs234-group-7/README.md

 ## Third Step

-You then will then open your terminal, navigate to the path where you cloned the repository, then run the command `Exception in thread "AWT-EventQueue-0" java.lang.NullPointerException: Cannot invoke "java.sql.Connection.close()" because "<parameter1>" is null
+You then will then open your terminal, navigate to the path where you cloned the repository, then run the command `mysql -u project -p < dumpfiles/dump.sql`
-`

 ## Fourth Step